picamator/SteganographyKit/README.md

 $stegoContainer = new Picamator\SteganographyKit\StegoContainer();

 // cover-image.png|.jpg|.gif - path to existing image to cover secretText
-// stego-image.png  - path where new stegoImage should be generated
+// stego-image.png  - path where new stegoImage should be saved
+$stegoContainer->encode('/path/to/cover-image.png',
-$stegoContainer->encode('/path/to/cover-image.png', '/path/to/stego-image.png', 'secret test');
+    '/path/to/stego-image.png', 'secret test');

 // output raw image
 $stegoContainer->renderImage();